mvp-toolkit/mframe-subrepo/README.md

 # ${NAME}

-**_This package is part of [MVP Toolkit][mvp-toolkit], a premium collection of packages and starter kits for fast MVP development._**
+**_This package is part of [MVP Toolkit][mvp-toolkit], a premium collection of starter kits and reusable packages for fast MVP development._**

 ## Table of Contents